 Users are encouraged to borrow the language in sample communications verbatim if desired– no citation or special permissions are needed – and also to feel free to adapt the examples to the immediate needs of a local communications context.

 For 15 years, FrameWorks Institute research has demonstrated that effective communications can help activate the public’s engagement with complex social issues – such as the education reforms needed to meet the demands of a complex and changing world.
 This toolkit is based on the findings of the Core Story of Education initiative, a multi-method research project which queried the thinking of over 35,000 Americans.
-For more on the extensive evidence base that informs the recommendations in this toolkit, visit this website.

 In this July, 2014 report, the Afterschool Alliance overviews some of the recent research findings about the importance of afterschool and other out-of-school time experiences for STEM learning and analyzes evaluation data from a selection of strong afterschool STEM programs.
 Several themes emerged in the analysis: